Atul1212/Project---Part-1-Sentiment-Classifier/README.md

         if word in positive_words:
             wrd_cnt = wrd_cnt + 1
     return wrd_cnt

-# list of positive words to use
 positive_words = []
 print(type(positive_words))
 with open("positive_words.txt") as pos_f:
     for lin in pos_f:
         if lin[0] != ';' and lin[0] != '\n':
             positive_words.append(lin.strip())
-# Done with list of words

 word_list = """#incredible You are a beautiful, wonderful person.
 I enjoy your company, and you are a delight to all who know you. today!
 I am happy I met you.
 You accumen is good, great perfect and all that."""